 Effects of variation in species' responses to the environment on absolute response diversity

-The diversity in species’ responses to the environmental variables, created introducing variation in species’ optimum positions for one, or both variables was found to be a major driver of absolute response diversity (Fig. 12).
-However, the overall effect of the diversity in species’ responses to temperature and salinity strongly depended on whether temperature was the strongest environmental driver, or whether temperature and salinity equally affected species growth rate.
+The diversity in species’ responses to the environmental variables (Factor I), created introducing variation in species’ optimum positions for one, or both variables was found to be a major driver of absolute response diversity (Fig. 12).
+However, the effect of the diversity in species’ responses to temperature and salinity strongly depended on whether temperature was the strongest environmental driver, or whether temperature and salinity equally affected species growth rate (Factor II).

-When temperature was the dominant driver of species’ growth rate, dissimilarity was always higher in communities having high diversity in species’ responses to temperature, independently on whether diversity in species’ responses to salinity was high, intermediate, or low.
-Conversely, when temperature and salinity equally influenced species’ growth rate, dissimilarity was high only when responses to both temperature and salinity was high.
-When only either diversity to salinity or to temperature was high, dissimilarity showed intermediate values, where it was lowest when diversity in species’ responses to temperature and salinity was low.
+When temperature was the dominant driver of species’ growth rate, dissimilarity was always higher in communities having high diversity in species’ responses to temperature, irrespective of whether diversity in species’ responses to salinity was high, intermediate, or low.
+Conversely, when temperature and salinity equally influenced species’ growth rate, functional dissimilarity was high only when responses to both temperature and salinity were high.
+When only either diversity to salinity or to temperature was high, functional dissimilarity had intermediate values, where it was lowest when diversity in species’ responses to temperature and salinity was low.

 Similarly, divergence was consistently higher in communities characterised by high diversity in the position of the optimum for temperature, when temperature was the dominant environmental driver.
 The highest value of divergence in this case was found for the community having high diversity in optimum position for both temperature and salinity.
 The lowest divergence value was found for the community having low diversity in optimum position for temperature and salinity.
 In this case, divergence was also high when only diversity in species’ responses to temperature was high, but low in responses to salinity.

-When temperature and salinity had the same effect on species’ growth rate, divergence was highest when both diversity in species’ response to salinity and temperature were high.
+When temperature and salinity had the same strength of effect on species’ growth rate, divergence was highest when both diversity in species’ response to salinity and temperature were high.
 The second highest divergence value was found for the community having high diversity in species’ responses to temperature and intermediate to salinity.
 In contrast to the case where temperature was the dominant environmental driver, communities having high diversity in species’ responses to only one of the environmental drivers had intermediate values of divergence.
 Again, the lowest divergence value was found for the community having low diversity in optimum position for temperature and salinity (Fig 12b).